udacity/create-your-own-adventure/english/wikipedia/wiki.md

 You are blind to all but your exploration of the known and unknown universe.

-And you don't have to go to the library.
+And you don't have to go to the library, unless you don't have internet at home.

 [Behold!](http://en.wikipedia.org)

-You may also like it's sister site, wikiyoyage (https://www.wikivoyage.org) with more detailed information on travel destinations.
+You may also like it's sister site, wikivoyage (https://www.wikivoyage.org) with more detailed information on travel destinations.

 You are so impressed with Wikipedia, you decide that you might even like to